longndt/vue-course/lesson1-fundamentals-setup/readme.md

-# Lesson 1: Vue Fundamentals & TypeScript Setup
+# Lesson 1: Vue Fundamentals & JavaScript Setup

 ## Overview

 **Difficulty**: Beginner
 **Status**: Required

 This lesson introduces Vue fundamentals with a focus on modern development practices.
-We'll set up a professional development environment with Vite, understand Vue's core concepts, and build components with TypeScript from day one.
+We'll set up a professional development environment with Vite, understand Vue's core concepts, and build components with JavaScript from day one.

 ---